 Treatment Options to Fight Thinning Hair

 There are a few different options available to fight thinning hair, such as those outlined below.

-Platelet-rich plasma (PRP) injections is a treatment option that involves injecting a patient’s own red blood cells into areas of the scalp to stimulate hair growth.
-In most cases, PRP injections require treatments over a 4-6 week period of time.
-The cost of PRP injections typically ranges from $1950-$3950 depending on location.
+Nonsurgical injections is a hair loss treatment option that involves applying a natural gel made from a patient’s own red blood cells into areas of the scalp to stimulate hair growth.
+In most cases, this treatment requires applications over a 4-6 week period of time.
+The cost of injections for hair restoration typically ranges from $1950-$3950 depending on location.

-Although the risk is low, PRP injections have the potential for side effects such as infection, injury to the blood vessels or nerves, development of scar tissue, and a negative reaction to the local anesthetic that’s used.
-Most men struggling with early hair loss are good candidates for this treatment option; however, anyone who is on blood thinners, a heavy smoker, or suffering from certain diseases might not be a good candidate for PRP injections.
+Although the risk is low, injections to treat hair loss have the potential for side effects such as infection, injury to the blood vessels or nerves, development of scar tissue, and a negative reaction to the local anesthetic that’s used.
+Most men struggling with early hair loss are good candidates for this treatment option; however, anyone who is on blood thinners, a heavy smoker, or suffering from certain diseases might not be a good candidate.

 NeoGraft MaxGraft is an incisionless hair restoration treatment that helps patients achieve natural-looking results with minimal risks involved.
 During the procedure, a local anesthetic is used to numb the scalp.
 Then, using the follicular unit extraction (FUE) technique, individual hair follicles are removed one by one and transplanted to other areas of the scalp.